openelections/fec_results_generator/README.md

 A Ruby gem that takes Federal Election Commission election results as retrieved by the FecResults gem and generates JSON files in a directory structure, suitable for producting a static API.
 You can see an example of the data at the [FecResults site](http://openelections.github.io/fec_results/api/2012/summary/general_election_votes.json).

+The resulting JSON API is designed to be used as both a reference for House, Senate and Presidential election results and also as a reconciliation service for connecting results produced by state authorities with federal data such as FEC candidate ids.

 ## Installation

 Add this line to your application's Gemfile: